Welcome to the RH7 History Group

 Membership fees are £10 single and £12 joint (two members at the same address) and fall due on 1st October each year.
 Non-members are very welcome to attend our meetings - there is a £2.50 charge for visitors.

-If you are not already a member of the Group but would like to join us, please email our Secretary.
+If you are not already a member of the Group but would like to join us, please email our Chairman.

 Intrigued by our logo?
 Well, it's a stylised representation of St Peter's Cross, on the western boundary of the Billeshurst Manor, which can be seen today next to the village pond with the old lock-up (known as the Cage) attached.